maxbarnas/sigkill.dk/writings/braces.md

 languages of the [TIOBE Top 50](https://www.tiobe.com/tiobe-index/).

-Overall, my impression is that while very few languages do not use semicolons, there are many more languages that do not use curly braces.
+Overall, my impression is that while very few languages do not use semicolons, there are many languages that do not use curly braces.

 The list
 ---